-Artist Diana Scherer is the New Material Fellow at Het Nieuwe Instituut.
-She was awarded the fellowship for her project Interwoven, in which she manipulates the root systems of plants to create a textile-like material.
-During the fellowship in 2017, Het Nieuwe Instituut provides her with mentorship and support in the further development of her research project.
+Artist Diana Scherer was awarded the New Material Fellowship at Het Nieuwe Instituut in 2016 for her project Interwoven, in which she manipulates the root systems of plants to create a textile-like material.

 Diana Scherer works with wheat, and specifically its fast-growing root system.
 By growing the wheat on a subterranean template, she can manipulate the root system to create ‘woven’ patterns.
 Scherer takes inspiration for these patterns from the geometric structures of cells, snowflakes and shells.